PDF-version also available.

 Arithmetic expressions include the operators addition, subtraction, multiplication and division.
 It also includes exponentiation and modulus.
 Arithmetic expressions also include the unary operators absolute, logarithm (base 10) and natural logarithm, square root and exponentiation (e^x), sine, cosine, tangent, arc sine, arc cosine and arc tangent.

-Arithmetic expression operate on decimal floating point numbers with 15 digits precision and a two digit signed exponent.
+Arithmetic expressions operate on decimal floating point numbers with 15 digits precision and a two digit signed exponent.

 Relational expressions include equals, not equals, more, less, more than or equal and less than or equal.
 The values are Boolean yes and no (usually called true or false.)